yingx9/tp/docs/DeveloperGuide.md

 ## Setting Up & Getting Started
 1. Fork the repo at [GitHub](https://github.com/AY2324S1-CS2113T-W11-1/tp).
-2. Clone the fork into your computer.
+2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the fork onto your computer.
-3. Using an IDE of your choice or `Intellij IDEA` (Recommended):
+3. Using [Intellij IDEA](https://www.jetbrains.com/idea/download/) (Recommended) or an IDE of your choice:
    - Ensure your IDE is configured to use **JDK 11** as described [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).
    - Import the project as a **Gradle project** as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).
    - **Verify** the setup:
      - Run `Syslib`.
-On IntelliJ, you can right-click Syslib class and `Run Syslib.main()` or `Shift F10`.
+On IntelliJ, you can right-click Syslib class and `Run Syslib.main()` or `Shift` + `F10`.
      - You should see the following greeting logo and message:

 ```
 ____________________________________________________________
-Storage file not found.
+Data directory does not exist.
+Creating now...
-Creating new data file @ .\data\storage.txt
+Storage file does not exist.
+Creating now...
 Loaded 0 resources and 0 events!
 ____________________________________________________________
              .....................